JustinPatenaude/baltic-athletics/meet-the-team.md

 team:
 - {}
 team-members:
+- name: Mikayla
+  bio: |-
+    Mikayla has many roles in this company but her main one is being head of the art department.
+She also manages clothing orders, assists Corina in the Team Order Management department, and helps respond to Baltic emails.

+    Mikayla is married to Justin, who is a web designer, and they have a young daughter, Lexie.
+Outside of work, Mikayla is a part-time interior design student.
+She also likes to play piano and guitar, and is always practicing photography.
+  photo: "/mikayla.jpg"
 - name: Corina Ruus
   bio: |-
     Corina is our jack-of-all-trades!
 She handles all of Baltic’s bookkeeping, as well as heads up the Team Order Management projects.
 You may also receive an response from Corina when you contact us via email.